jtanx/fontforge/doc/sphinx/ui/menus/viewmenu.rst

 .. object:: Show ATT

    Only in the font view.
-Brings up a :doc:`dlg <showatt>` showing the advanced typographic tables (GPOS/GSUB or morx/kern) that FontForge supports.
+Brings up a :doc:`dlg </ui/dialogs/showatt>` showing the advanced typographic tables (GPOS/GSUB or morx/kern) that FontForge supports.

 .. _viewmenu.DspSubs: